Richmond, North Yorkshire

+Richmond is a market town and civil parish in North Yorkshire, England.
+It is located at the point where Swaledale, the upper valley of the River Swale, opens into the Vale of Mowbray.
+The town's population at the 2011 census was 8,413.
+The town is 13 miles north-west of Northallerton, the county town, and 41 miles north-west of York.

+In the Domesday Book of 1086 the area was collected under Yorkshire and the town was in the Gilling Wapentake.
+After the book it became the centre for wapentakes in the Honour of Richmond for the North Riding of Yorkshire.
+Between 1974 and 2023 the town was the administrative centre of the Richmondshire district of the North Yorkshire non-metropolitan county.
+Richmond is located near the eastern boundary of the Yorkshire Dales National Park, for which it has become a tourist centre.

 History

-The town of Richemont, in Normandy (now in the Seine-Maritime département of the Upper Normandy region), was the origin of the place name Richmond.
-It is the most duplicated UK place name, with 56 occurrences worldwide.

 Richmond in North Yorkshire was the Honour of Richmond of the Earls of Richmond (or comtes de Richemont), a dignity also held by the Duke of Brittany from 1136 to 1399.

 Richmond was founded in 1071 by Alan Rufus, a Breton nobleman, on lands granted to him by William the Conqueror, though it was called Hindrelag initially.
+The name derives from Old French "Riche and Monte", meaning "Strong Hill", which was also the name of a village in Normandy.Richmond is one of the most commonly re-used English place names: there are 56 other Richmonds around the world.
 Richmond Castle was completed in 1086 with a keep and walls encompassing the area now known as the Market Place.

 Richmond was part of the lands of the earldom of Richmond, which was intermittently held by the Dukes of Brittany until the 14th century.
 John V, Duke of Brittany, died in 1399, and Henry IV took possession.
 Richmond is one of a few settlements that was spared from being raided by the Scots during The Great Raid of 1322 by bribing them off.
 In 1453, the earldom was conferred on Edmund Tudor, and it was merged with the crown when Edmund's son became King Henry VII in 1485.
 During the Wars of the Three Kingdoms, the Covenanter Army led by David Leslie, Lord Newark, took over the castle, and conflict ensued between local Catholics and Scottish Presbyterians.

 In 1608, Robert Willance became the first alderman of Richmond, two years prior in 1606, whilst hunting on the nearby Whitcliffe Scar, the horse Willance was riding became nervous when thick mist descended, bolting over the edge and falling over 200 ft to the valley floor, Willance survived this fall with a broken leg and erected a monument on top of the cliff as a show of gratitude for his survival.
 Willance died in 1616.